hyperads/android-sdk/docs/_native.md

 * [Download](https://github.com/hyperads/android-sdk/releases) the latest release and extract the Example app for Android.

-1. Then please take the steps below:
+Then please take the steps below:

-Add following under manifest tag to your AndroidManifest.xml:
+* Add the following under the manifest tag to your AndroidManifest.xml:

 ```xml
  <uses-permission android:name="android.permission.INTERNET"/>
  <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-2. Put the HyperADXSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse.
+* Put the HyperADXSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse.
 Add it to dependencies in build.grandle file.
-Also you need to add google play services.
+You will also need to add Google Play services.

 ```groove
 dependencies {